Ernel1997/sba-java-client/README.md

 	If you are uploading the documents immediately after Step 1, Response object from Step 1 contains all the information needed so please skip Step 2. and continue with Step 3.

-## Step 2: Retrieve Loan Forgiveness Request Status and detail
+## Use Case 2: Retrieve Loan Forgiveness Request Status and detail

 	# This is a GET API Call to retrieve Sba PPP Loan Forgiveness details submitted in Step 1.